 In this era of school choice and declining birth rates, it is getting harder and harder to consistently increase school enrollment.
 Since your budget is primarily made up of tuition or state support based upon your total number of students, it is critically important for your school to constantly be attracting new students and retaining the ones that you have.

-To help you, I have compiled twenty ideas that you can use to jumpstart your school’s enrollment and retention.
+In order to deal with these school enrollment trends, many school leaders are searching for ideas for how to improve school enrollment using their limited budgets.
+To help you get started, I have compiled twenty ideas that you can use to jump-start your school’s enrollment and retention.

 The rise of social media has fundamentally changed the way marketing is conducted.
 Gone are the days of solely putting ads in the newspaper or on TV.
 More and more companies are adopting what is called “inbound marketing”.

-Inbound marketing is defined as marketing activities designed to pull customers to you rather than outbound marketing where you push out a marketing message in the form of an ad.
-This type of marketing favors organizations who have strong stories (like your school) and it can be done in a much more cost-effective manner for organizations that don’t have a lot of money (like your school).
+Inbound marketing can improve school enrollment by pulling customers to you rather than outbound marketing where you push out a marketing message in the form of an ad.
+This type of marketing favors organizations that have strong stories (like your school) and it can be done in a much more cost-effective manner for organizations that don’t have a lot of money (like your school).

-One of the best tutorials that provide a great introduction to inbound marketing is done by a CRM provider called Hubspot.
-Hubspot provides a ton of online training courses for marketers; from lead generation to email marketing to how to run strong social media campaigns.
+One of the best tutorials that provide a great introduction to inbound marketing is done by a Customer Relationship Management (CRM) provider called Hubspot.
+Hubspot provides a ton of online training courses for marketers, from lead generation to email marketing to how to run strong social media campaigns.